cookpad/trice/README.md

 ### With Rails controller

 This gem aims to give consistency of time handling using refrence time to Rails application.
-The layer, which should set reference time, is controller layer, because reference time is one of external input.
+The layer which should set reference time is controller layer, because reference time is one of external input.

 Include `Trice::ControllerMethods` to your controller